haiasko/haiasko.github.io/_posts/2014-04-27-installing-fp-complete-on-c9.md

 - jekyll needed language env vars on C9 cuz of new version - see c9rj and c9rjsw (for setting the port and IP)

-- we might be quite far away from installing an fp-complete ide on C9 or openshift but meanwhile fpcomplete made an emacs interface - <https://www.fpcomplete.com/blog/2013/12/api-emacs>
+- we might be quite far away from installing an fp-complete ide on C9 or openshift. fpcomplete is making an emacs interface - <https://www.fpcomplete.com/blog/2013/12/api-emacs>.
+It requires at least a personal license and emacs 24.

-- openshift doesn't persist between rebuilds (unless you tell it to) so i'll stick to C9 - can do all the editing there and still have a useable ghc on openshift
+- openshift doesn't persist between rebuilds (unless you tell it to) so i'll stick to C9 - can do all the editing there and still have a useable ghc on openshift.